Tucker Tensor Train Taylor Series: Preliminaries

+The format admits two complementary perspectives.
+As a generalization of the tensor train format, it augments each TT core with a local Tucker basis matrix mapping an internal contracted index to the full free index, decoupling internal rank from external dimension; \cite{oseledets.2011} noted but did not develop this modification.
+Conversely, it is a special case of the hierarchical Tucker (HT) format of \cite{hackbusch2009new}, further analyzed by \cite{grasedyck2010hierarchical} (see \cite{grasedyck2013literature} for a survey of low-rank formats), in which the tree of cores is linear, with TT cores at interior nodes and Tucker factor matrices at the leaves. \cite{dolgov2013two} gave the first systematic development as a computational object (algebraic operations and stability analysis) in the context of quantized tensor trains.
+The spectral tensor-train format of \cite{bigoni2016spectral} is a prominent scientific computing application.

-For any finite dimensional tensor $\vb{T}$, there exists a Tucker tensor train $\tuple{T}$ such that the Tucker ranks of $\tuple{T}$ are the ranks of the matricizations of $\vb{T}$, and the tensor train ranks are the ranks of the matrix unfoldings.
-One such Tucker tensor train may be constructed using the T3-SVD algorithm (\algoref{alg:t3_svd_dense} in \appref{app:tensor_appendix}), which is a generalization of the TT-SVD algorithm \cite[Algorithm 1]{oseledets.2011} for tensor trains.
-Likewise, given a Tucker tensor train $\tuple{T}$, an implicit sweeping version of the T3-SVD algorithm (\algoref{alg:t3_svd_implicit} in \appref{app:tensor_appendix}) allows one to efficiently compute the singular values of all matricizations and matrix unfoldings of the tensor represented by $\tuple{T}$.
-We provide more details on the connection between Tucker tensor trains and matricizations and matrix unfoldings in \appref{app:t3_unfoldings}.
+Any finite-dimensional tensor $\vb{T}$ has an exact Tucker tensor train representation $\tuple{T}$ whose Tucker ranks are the ranks of the matricizations of $\vb{T}$ and whose tensor train ranks are the ranks of the matrix unfoldings; these are the minimal ranks of any exact representation.
+One such $\tuple{T}$ is constructed by the T3-SVD algorithm (\algoref{alg:t3_svd_dense} in \appref{app:tensor_appendix}), a generalization of TT-SVD \citep[Algorithm 1]{oseledets.2011}.
+An implicit sweeping version (\algoref{alg:t3_svd_implicit} in \appref{app:tensor_appendix}) computes the singular values of all matricizations and matrix unfoldings of an existing Tucker tensor train efficiently; see \appref{app:t3_unfoldings} for details.